hagerstown/comprehensive-plan/content/06-background-and-demographics/03-town-government.md

 **Plan Commission**

 - Planning and zoning advisory board of the town
-- Composed of seven members
+- Composed of nine members
   - Three members are from town government
-  - Four members are appointed citizens
+  - Four members are appointed citizens from inside town limits
     - No more than two citizen members may be from the same political party
     - Citizen members appointed to four-year terms
+  - Two members are appointed from the two mile fringe around the town
+    - Must be from differing political parties
+    - Appointed to four-year terms

 **Board of Zoning Appeals**